-The module supports key archiving to a management computer or USB token as part of a module configuration file backup.
+The modules support key archiving to a management computer or USB token as part of a module configuration file backup.
 Operator entered keys are archived as part of the module configuration file.
-By default, the configuration file is stored in plain text, but any keys in the configuration file keys are AES encrypted.
-The module also supports encrypting the entire configuration file using AES.
+By default, the configuration file is stored in plain text, but keys in the configuration file are either AES encrypted with the configuration encryption key or stored as a SHA-1 hash.
+Note that while the modules also support encrypting the entire configuration file using AES, doing so is considered a non-FIPS Approved service.